teamdatatonic/gen-ai-hackathon/langchain-tech-stack-hackathon/README.md

 - Poetry (^1.6.1)
 - A [LangSmith](https://smith.langchain.com/) account (this will require sign-up - speak to @zacharysmithdatatonic for a sign-up code to gain access immediately).
 - [DirEnv](https://direnv.net/) (or another terminal secret manager).
+- A blank project, open in VSCode.

 ## Tutorial walkthrough

-0. If using a secret file (e.g.: `.envrc`), create a `.gitignore` file similar to the one in this repository, to prevent accidentally sharing your API keys.
+0. If using a secret file (e.g.: `.envrc`), create a `.gitignore` file [like this one](https://www.toptal.com/developers/gitignore/api/direnv,python,visualstudiocode,macos), to prevent accidentally sharing your API keys.

-1. Create a `.envrc` file and populate it with this template:
+1. Create a `.envrc` file and populate it with this template (adding in your LangSmith API key):

 ```bash
 export LANGCHAIN_TRACING_V2=true